Last Updated on May 3, 2023 by Editorial Team

 5. Prodigy Math Game

-The app mainly targets kids with age upto 6-12.
-Its user base comprises of over a million teachers and 50 million students around the world.
+The app mainly targets kids ages 6-12.
+Its user base comprises over a million teachers and 50 million students around the world.
 Parents can monitor their child’s progress through the levels and understanding of the concepts.
-Teachers should allow students a 10 minute play in class as a reward of completing a task.
+Teachers should allow students a 10-minute play in class as a reward for completing a task.
 This will motivate students and give them a sense of achievement.

 4. Math vs Zombies

-TapToLearn games is an arcade style fun and challenging game, where you save the city from the zombies.
-You, as the math genius, have the superpowers to turn zombies back into normal human being.
-However, you need to solve math operations like addition, product, subtraction etc. first to use these powers.
-The game becomes challenging with as stronger and more powerful zombies approaches.
-You are required to solve the equations quickly before it attacks you and eat your entire health bar.
+TapToLearn games is an arcade-style fun and challenging game, where you save the city from the zombies.
+You, as the math genius, have the superpowers to turn zombies back into a normal human being.
+However, you need to solve math operations like addition, product, subtraction, etc. first to use these powers.
+The game becomes challenging as stronger and more powerful zombies approach.
+You are required to solve the equations quickly before it attacks you and eats your entire health bar.

-Math vs Zombies have 4 worlds with 7 levels each to sharpen your addition, subtraction, multiplication and division skills.
-Parents and Teachers can track the progress of the child at the report card area of the app.
+Math vs Zombies have 4 worlds with 7 levels each to sharpen your addition, subtraction, multiplication, and division skills.
+Parents and Teachers can track the progress of the child in the report card area of the app.
 Over 150,000 users play this game worldwide.

-Threes is an addicting puzzle game that test an individual’s mathematical strategic ability.
-Users have to make 3’s and it multiples by swiping blocks of numbers placed on board.
-Numbers are added when pushed against boundary of the board.
+Threes is an addicting puzzle game that tests an individual’s mathematical strategic ability.
+Users have to make 3s and multiples by swiping blocks of numbers placed on the board.
+Numbers are added when pushed against the boundary of the board.
 Players have to make numbers under certain rules and conditions.
 As the game progresses, the steps become limited due to movement constraints.
-The success depends upon the player’s forevision in the game.
-Threes is a fairly popular game with close to million people playing it at the moment.
+The success depends upon the player’s revision in the game.
+Threes is a fairly popular game with close to a million people playing it at the moment.

 2. Math 24 – Mental Math Cards

 Math 24 lets you practice mental math skills with numbers and operators on screen with a single goal of making it to 24.
-The game have stage mode and speed mode.
-The latter tests the automaticity level of your math fact fluency.
+The game has stage mode and speed mode.
+The latter tests the automaticity level of your math facts fluency.
 Graphics are although minimalistic but adorn the gameplay.
-The best part is that it test an individual’s strategic abilities in maths.
-Kids can use different operator as per their strategy to make it to the 24 number.
+The best part is that it tests an individual’s strategic abilities in maths.
+Kids can use the different operators as per their strategy to make it to the 24 number.

-The stage mode have 15 levels and 300 well designed levels with varying difficulty level.
+The staging mode has 15 levels and 300 well-designed levels with varying difficulty levels.
 More than 100,000 users play this game worldwide.
-It’s currently sitting 4.3 star rating at playstore.
+It’s currently sitting a 4.3-star rating at the play store.

 Links: Android Playstore